TylorS/typed/docs/modules/Env.ts.md

 ## Env overview

-Env is a ReaderT of Resume.
-Capable of utilizing Dependency Injection from Reader, and execute Synchronous and Asynchronous operations with the same effect.
-This is the basis of many of the higher-level APIs like Ref.

 `Env` is the core of the higher-level modules like [Ref](./Ref.ts.md) and is a `ReaderT` of [Resume](./Resume.ts.md); but to be honest, being used so much, I didn't like writing `ReaderResume<E, A>` and chose to shorten to `Env<E, A>` for the "environmental" quality Reader